Your health care team

 Other health professionals

-- psychologists or counsellors help you understand your emotional response to diagnosis and treatment, and come up with strategies for managing your concerns
+- psychologists or counsellors help you understand and manage your emotional response to diagnosis and treatment

 Go to the cancer type that you may be affected by to learn more about the health professionals you may see.